oneblink/cli/docs/cdn/overview.md

 Deploying client side code:

-  The deploy command requires a login to BlinkMobile before use.
+  The deploy command requires a login to OneBlink before use.
   For help on the login and logout commands please see: https://github.com/blinkmobile/identity-cli#usage